 This can also be a super fast meal.
 If you forget to thaw your meat or soak your beans use your Instant Pot!
 Yes, you can cook frozen ground beef in it.
 So next time you forgot to plan dinner…taco night it is.
 I’ve got a way to make it even easier without shells!Print

-A simple, delicious homemade taco seasoning with added liver!
+A simple, delicious homemade taco seasoning!

 - Combine all of the ingredients in a jar.